Graduate Certificate in Small Animal Emergency and Critical Care

 Course content has been written by internationally recognised experts, including:

-- Associate Professor Dez Hughes, Associate Professor and Section Head of Emergency and Critical Care
+- Dez Hughes, Diplomate of the American College of Veterinary Emergency and Critical Care

 - Thierry Beths, Associate Professor and Section Head, Anaesthesia

-- Elise Boller, Associate Professor, Emergency & Critical Care
+- Elise Boller, Diplomate of the American College of Veterinary Emergency and Critical Care

-- Dr Manuel Boller, Senior Lecturer in Emergency and Critical Care and Co-chair of the RECOVER CPR initiative
+- Dr Manuel Boller, Diplomate of the American College of Veterinary Emergency and Critical Care and Co-chair of the RECOVER CPR initiative.

 "For a vet to stay registered, it’s important to complete continuing education, to stay up-to-date with the latest trends and treatments.
 This can be challenging to fit into a vet's busy schedule.